-Construction work in progress is a general ledger account, categorized as a fixed asset, in which you record the costs directly associated with constructing an asset.
-This account has a natural debit balance.
+Construction work in progress is a general ledger account in which the costs are recorded that are directly associated with constructing an asset.
+This can be one of the largest fixed asset accounts, given the amount of expenditures typically associated with constructed assets.
+The account has a natural debit balance.

 Once an asset is placed in service, all costs associated with it that are stored in the construction work in progress account are shifted into whichever fixed asset account is most appropriate for the asset.
 The most common fixed asset account to which these costs are shifted is Buildings, since most construction projects relate to that fixed asset.
 However, the account is also sometimes used for machinery, and as such would store the costs associated with buying, transporting, installing, and testing machinery.